-Detailed inventories of archival collections in the Museum.
+Detailed inventories of archival collections housed in our onsite archives.

 If you want our staff to scan an image from our Archives for personal use, see this document.